 - I feel strongly that the wellbeing of our community overall depends on proactive and appropriate investment by all orders of Government.
 As such, collaboration on the safety and wellbeing of all Saskatoon residents is a top priority of mine, understanding that communities are best served when everyone has their needs met in a sustainable and responsive way.

-Current City Council Boar and Committee appointments:
+Current City Council Board and Committee appointments:

 - Standing Policy Committee on Environment, Utilities and Corporate Services

-- Standing Policy Committee on Transportation
+- Standing Policy Committee on Planning, Development, and Community Services

 - Saskatoon Public Library